crpietschmann/portfolio/_imports/_posts/2014-06-07-basic-comparison-of-c-and-apple-swift-programming-language-syntax.markdown

   - /post.aspx?id=8dc47db8-15c9-438a-b5d0-51df42fb01ef
 ---
 <!-- more -->

-<p>Recently, Apple announced and released a beta version of the new <a href="https://developer.apple.com/swift/">Swift programming language</a> for building iOS and OSX applications.
+Recently, Apple announced and released a beta version of the new <a href="https://developer.apple.com/swift/">Swift programming language</a> for building iOS and OSX applications.
 Swift is a modern language with the power of Objective-C without the "baggage of C." While we can't argue that Objective-C has it's difficulties being tied closely to C, but the real question is...
-How does Swift compare to a modern language like C#?</p>
+How does Swift compare to a modern language like C#?

-<p>Please, keep in mind that this post is not supposed to be an Apple vs Microsoft post.
+Please, keep in mind that this post is not supposed to be an Apple vs Microsoft post.
 There are a lot of developers that use C# every day and the purpose of this post is to help them understand what Swift offers at a language level compared to C#.
-And, before you start the "apples and oranges" arguments, it's worth pointing out that using <a href="http://xamarin.com/">Xamarin </a>you can develop iOS and OSX apps using C#.</p>
+And, before you start the "apples and oranges" arguments, it's worth pointing out that using <a href="http://xamarin.com/">Xamarin </a>you can develop iOS and OSX apps using C#.

-<p>Now let the code mostly speak for itself...</p>
+Now let the code mostly speak for itself...
 <h3>Code Comments</h3>

-<p>Both languages support the same syntax for code comments; the familiar C-style comments.</p>
+Both languages support the same syntax for code comments; the familiar C-style comments.
 <pre class="brush: c-sharp; first-line: 1; tab-size: 4; toolbar: false; ">// code comment

 /* multi line
 code comment */</pre>
 <h3>Declaring Constants and Variables</h3>

-<p>Swift, like C#, is a type safe language.
+Swift, like C#, is a type safe language.
 It also supports type inference so you don't have to specify the type when declaring the variables as the compiler can infer (or detect) the type by evaluating the assignment of the variable.
-While C# is slightly more verbose when declaring constants; both languages are just as elegant at declaring variables using type inference.</p>
+While C# is slightly more verbose when declaring constants; both languages are just as elegant at declaring variables using type inference.
 <pre class="brush: c-sharp; first-line: 1; tab-size: 4; toolbar: false; ">// Declare Constant
 // C#
 const int legalAge = 18;